SAP/abap-to-json/docs/migration-decisions.md

 ---

-## Decision 14 — Performance: Prefer Speed Over Modern Syntax
+## Decision 14 — Performance: Writer API Constrains String Operations

-**Decision**: Use CONCATENATE over string templates for formatting.
-Use direct character operations.
-Avoid modern syntax that creates heap allocations.
+**Decision**: Use string templates (`|{ }|`) or `&&` concatenation for formatting timestamp/date/time values passed to the writer.
+Fixed-length `TYPE c` variables for intermediate timestamp storage.

-**Rationale**: SAT profiling showed string templates (`|{ }|`) are significantly slower than CONCATENATE for fixed-format operations (timestamp/date/time serialization).
-For a performance-critical library, we choose the fastest approach and document the decision.
+**Rationale**: Since `IF_JSON_WRITER` methods require `TYPE string` parameters, the choice between CONCATENATE and string templates is less impactful than originally thought — the writer method call itself dominates.
+String templates are more readable for fixed-format output.
+Fixed-length `TYPE c` is used for intermediate timestamp storage where offset/length access is needed.

 ---